lakkn/windows-hardening/README.md

 ## Users
 ### this is still in beta so I am unsure if it will work to full capacity

-For users place Authorized Users in users.txt and admins in admins.txt like so
+For users place Authorized Users in users.txt and Admins in admins.txt like so

 #### users.txt
 ```